Technical FAQ

 3. How can I auto‑scale AI workloads?

-• In Azure Machine Learning, configure min_instances and max_instances on endpoints.
+• Azure ML: min_instances / max_instances on online endpoints

-💡 Best practice: Set a cooldown window between scale events to prevent oscillation.
+💡 Best practice: Always configure cooldown periods to avoid scale oscillation.

 4. How do I secure inference endpoints?